 Travelling Around China

-With the great bus and train system in China, it was easy to get away.
+With the great bus and train system in China, it was easy to get away for a couple of days.

 Breakdown Of Travel Costs: